 In operation since 1998, INOMICS - the site for economists - has recently added a YouTube channel to the array of resources it offers.
 Aimed at young economists, its fun, short, and informative videos help explain all those economics terms you should know, but often don't...
 Need a quick definition of the prisoner's dilemma?
 INOMICS has got you covered.

-Lambert's videos provide detailed commentaries on the main undergraduate and graduate courses most universities offer in economics.
+Ben Lambert's videos provide detailed commentaries on the main undergraduate and graduate courses most universities offer in economics.
 They are taught through a series of lectures given on an animated chalkboard.
-A perusal of this site is a great way to get an impression of exactly what an economics degree will be like - without having to pay the admission fee!
+Watching his videos, you get an impression of exactly what an economics degree will be like - without having to pay the admission fee!

 - Remote Learning